PvPClt/project/album_en.md

 ![](Images/En_Album_19.jpg)

-A Russian kindergarten.
+Kindergarten in a Russian town.
 The air raid siren wails.
 Children lie face down on the floor.

 **First child:**